planetopendata/awesome-world/README.md

 A collection of awesome world  (countries, cities, codes, latitude/longitude, flags, languages, etc.) datasets

-Note: :package: stands for a Tabular Data Package ([What is?](http://data.okfn.org/doc/tabular-data-package)) and :octocat: stands for the GitHub page.

 ---

 [ANNOUNCEMENT] Looking for awesome beer festivals from around the world?
 See the [Beer Festival Calendar @ Open Beer](https://github.com/openbeer/calendar).

 ---

-Contributions welcome.
+#### _Contributions welcome.
 Anything missing?
 Send in a pull request.
-Thanks.
+Thanks._

+Note: :package: stands for a Tabular Data Package ([What is?](http://data.okfn.org/doc/tabular-data-package)) and :octocat: stands for the GitHub page.

 ## World Data Guides / Articles